New Discovery Finds Dynamic Lung Stem Cells

 The discovery of the MECs shows the body’s inherent ability to repair itself after injury or illness.

-Singer is a New York stem cell physician.
-He uses adipose fat stem cells to treat a range of health conditions, including lung conditions such as asthma and COPD.
+Dr. Joel Singer is a New York physician who uses personal cells to treat a range of health conditions, including lung conditions such as asthma and COPD.

 The Iowa researchers also examined how the MECs are activated for repair.
 They found that a protein transcription factor known as Lef-1 plays a role in waking up dormant MECs and has a part in how MECs regenerate and differentiate.
 The study authors also found that when the MECs overexpress the Lef-1 transcription factor, the regenerative response of the cells was activated even without injury or illness.